HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

-Using general register zero as the return link register will essentially be just a branch instruction without saving the return link.
+Using general register zero as the return link register will result in a branch instruction without saving the return link.

 <!--------------------------------------------------------------------------------------------------------->